loser-lagoon-studios/Docs/GDD.md

 ## Game description:

--	Evil graphics king takes graphics from his citizens making them 8 bit
+-	Evil graphics king takes graphics from his citizens making them 8 bit.
+- He acts like he is helping the issue but infact is behind the cause of the lack of pixels for his kingdom.

 ## Audience: